Sign Up As A Member

 Established in 1927, the Argentina Open is a long-standing tournament that takes place annually in Buenos Aires at the Buenos Aires Lawn Tennis Club, a clay court venue known as the Cathedral of Argentinean tennis.

 Historically, locals have enjoyed plenty of success, with past champions including David Nalbandian, Juan Monaco, Gaston Gaudio, and Guillermo Coria.
-However, in 2021 Diego Schwartzman broke a 12-year drought for Argentina, defeating countryman Francisco Cerúndolo in the finals.
+However, in 2021, Diego Schwartzman broke Argentina’s 12-year drought by defeating countryman Francisco Cerúndolo in the finals.

-On the doubles side, the winning team will split a check for $33,110, while the pair who loses in the finals will share $17,720.
-Like singles, these amounts have grown by 4% compared to 2022.
+On the doubles side, the winning team will split a check for $34,830, while the pair who loses in the finals will share $18,710.
+Like singles, these amounts have grown by 26% and 3% compared to last February.

-In the following sections, I’ve provided a detailed overview and complete breakdown of the Argentina Open’s prize money and historical data for reference and quick comparison.
-For reference, I’ve included currency conversions from euros to US dollars and sterling pounds.
+In the following sections, I’ve provided a detailed overview and complete breakdown of the Argentina Open’s prize money and historical data for quick comparison.
+I’ve also included currency conversions from euros to US dollars and sterling pounds.

-At a high level, we can break prize money down by event, with singles capturing roughly 80% of the purse and the remaining 20% allocated to the doubles tournament, which has a smaller draw.
+At a high level, we can divide prize money by event.
+Singles receive roughly 80% of the purse, and the remaining 20% is allocated to the doubles tournament, which has a smaller draw.

-However, we can drill deeper and break things down by round, where the further a player progresses, the more they earn.
-For example, a player who exits the tournament in the first round will earn $6,720, while a player who loses in the quarterfinals will take home $18,940.
+However, we can drill deeper and break things down by round.
+The further a player progresses, the more they earn.
+For example, a player who exits the tournament in the first round will earn $6,890, while a player who loses in the quarterfinals will take home $19,425.

-The following tables break down prize money by round, along with historical data for reference.
-I’ve also converted prize money to euros and sterling pounds, which I calculate using the prior year’s exchange rate on the day of the final for a close approximation of value.
+The following tables break down prize money by round and provide historical data for reference.
+I’ve also converted prize money to euros and sterling pounds, which I calculate using the prior year’s exchange rate on the day of the final to approximate its value closely.

 Singles – Dollar